MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupslistgroupinvitationsasync.md

 ## Remarks

+This API is available on all platforms.
 Lists all outstanding invitations for a group.
 Returns a list of entities that have been invited, as well as when the invitation will expire.
 To get the group invitations for a specific entity, use ListMembershipOpportunities.
+See also GroupAcceptGroupInvitationAsync, GroupInviteToGroupAsync, GroupListMembershipOpportunitiesAsync, GroupRemoveGroupInvitationAsync.
 When the asynchronous task is complete, call [PFGroupsListGroupInvitationsGetResultSize](pfgroupslistgroupinvitationsgetresultsize.md) and [PFGroupsListGroupInvitationsGetResult](pfgroupslistgroupinvitationsgetresult.md) to get the result.

 ## Requirements